suakow/mcan-vqa-thai/README.md

 The question-answer pairs for training and inference (test set) are included in this repository.
 You can find them at this [link](https://github.com/suakow/mcan-vqa-thai/tree/master/datasets/vqa).

-If you have done above steps. you can fine-tune the model for Thai language by this (xxx.ipynb) by Google Colab or your machine.
+If you have done above steps. you can fine-tune the model for Thai language by [link](https://github.com/suakow/mcan-vqa-thai/blob/master/run_training.ipynb) by Google Colab or your machine.
 You have to change the image feature path before running.
+You can click this [link](https://colab.research.google.com/github/suakow/mcan-vqa-thai/blob/master/run_training.ipynb) to open with Google Colab directly.